gitkraken/gk-browser-extension-docs/browser-extension/browser-extension-home.md

 ### Opening repositories, comparisons, and commits

-Open with GitKraken: From GitHub's Code and GitLab’s Clone dropdowns, you can open a repository directly in GitKraken Client or with GitLens in Visual Studio Code.
+Open with GitKraken: From GitHub's Code and GitLab’s Clone dropdowns, you can open a repository directly in GitKraken Desktop or with GitLens in Visual Studio Code.

 <img src="/wp-content/uploads/be-clone.png" class="img-bordered img-responsive center">